AnojanS/RocketThrust/README.md

 # RocketThrust
 A 3D game built in Unity (2017.1.1) where users attempt to pilot a rocket to a platform while avoiding contact with obtstacles and borders.
 Players use WSAD keys to direct rocket and space to thrust.
-Currently made up of two unique levels.
+Currently made up of three unique levels.
 Based on classic game, Thrust.

 Game consists of C# classes, basic UI, Unity components (rigid body, particle system, audio listener, etc), advanced prefabs, coordinated systems, origin and anchor points, basic particle effects, audio, level design, etc.